lyhxx/uptime-status/README_EN.md

 Due to browser CORS restrictions, direct UptimeRobot API calls will fail.
 You need a proxy.

-### EdgeOne Edge Functions (Recommended)

-EdgeOne Pages automatically includes edge function proxy:

-1. After deploying to EdgeOne Pages, edge functions work automatically
-2. Set environment variable `VITE_API_PROXY_URL` to `/api/uptimerobot/v2/getMonitors`
-3. Edge function code is located at `edgeone/functions/api/uptimerobot/[[path]].js`

-**Advantages**:
-- ✅ No additional server needed
-- ✅ Automatic CORS handling
-- ✅ Edge node acceleration
-- ✅ Same domain as static assets
+> **Note**: If deployed on EdgeOne Pages, edge functions are automatically configured.
+Just set environment variable `VITE_API_PROXY_URL=/api/uptimerobot/v2/getMonitors` to use edge acceleration, no need to manually configure the following proxies.

 ### Nginx Proxy